AdobeDocs/analytics.en/help/implement/vars/plugins/getpercentpageviewed.md

 * s._ppvFoldsAvailable = The number of total "page folds" that were available to scroll down on the previous page

 ## Cookies
-The getPercentPageViewed plugin creates a cookie, called s_ppv, that is passed from page to page.
+The getPercentPageViewed plugin creates a first-party cookie, called s_ppv, that is passed from page to page.
 The contents of the cookie contain the values inserted in the four variables described above and expires at the end of the session.

 ## Example Calls